loganpowell/shadow-proto-starter/README.md

 {:source-paths ["src"]}
 ```

+You can also see a starter `shadow-cljs.edn` file from your terminal with `shadow-cljs init`.

 Create a `src` folder in the root directory of your project.
 The `src` folder is where you'll create a `user.clj` file, wherein you include the short program:
 ```clj
  (ns user)